-While the 2 voice embodiment is another example of the wavetable modification method of the present invention, the particular implementation, with current microprocessor technology is only adequate to handle two voices.
+While the two voice embodiment is another example of the wavetable modification method of the present invention, the particular implementation, with current microprocessor technology, was adequate to handle two voices.
 Of course, as microprocessors with greater and greater capability are produced, then the circular buffer techniques described will be able to implement a greater number of voices.